mipyykko/ratkojat/README.md

 # ratkojat
-React Native app to search for crossword puzzle words.
+React Native app for searching Finnish crossword puzzle words.

+In no way affiliated with ratkojat.fi.